CHINESE ART FOCUS

 -Ph.D. in Chinese Art & Tibetan Art

-RECENT EXPERIENCE
+RECENT EXPERT WITNESS EXPERIENCE

 -Expert Appraiser, Consulting Expert and Testifying Expert

-Consulting expert witness: Wei Yang has consulted cases relevant to Chinese art, reviewed case materials, prepared preliminary reviews and research reports, identified weaknesses in cases, analyzed opposing expert’s expertise, and assessed adequacy of appraisal methodology, accuracy of data, completeness of scope of work and reasonableness of value conclusion in light of USPAP
+Consulting expert witness: Dr. Yang has consulted cases relevant to Chinese art, reviewed case materials, prepared preliminary reviews and research reports, identified weaknesses in cases, analyzed opposing expert’s expertise, and assessed adequacy of appraisal methodology, accuracy of data, completeness of scope of work and reasonableness of value conclusion in light of USPAP

 QUALIFICATIONS

--Ph.D. in Chinese Art, Accredited Senior Appraisal in Asian Art & Appraisal Review
+-Ph.D. in Chinese Art, Accredited Senior Appraiser in Asian Art (ASA, 2010-2025) & Appraisal Review (ARM, 2017-2025)

 AUTHOR & EDUCATOR